benmaier/ThredgeCorr/README.md

 Generate instances of George's thresholded edge-correlated network model.

-If you want sample from distributions with larger `N`, check out the C++-based Python package https://github.com/benmaier/cThredgeCorr .
+If you want to sample from distributions with larger `N`, check out the C++-based Python package https://github.com/benmaier/cThredgeCorr .

 ## Install